Gap analysis

 In management literature, gap analysis involves the comparison of actual performance with potential or desired performance.
-If an organization does not make the best use of current resources, or forgoes investment in capital or technology, it may produce or perform below an idealized potential.
+If an organization does not make the best use of current resources, or forgoes investment in productive physical capital or technology, it may produce or perform below an idealized potential.
 This concept is similar to an economy's production being below the production possibilities frontier.

 Gap analysis identifies gaps between the optimized allocation and integration of the inputs (resources), and the current allocation-level.
 This reveals areas that can be improved.
 Gap analysis involves determining, documenting and improving the difference between business requirements and current capabilities.
 Gap analysis naturally flows from benchmarking and from other assessments.
 Once the general expectation of performance in an industry is understood, it is possible to compare that expectation with the company's current level of performance.
 This comparison becomes the gap analysis.
 Such analysis can be performed at the strategic or at the operational level of an organization.

 Gap analysis is a formal study of what a business is doing currently and where it wants to go in the future.
 It can be conducted, in different perspectives, as follows: